Society-In-Shadow/ExpressedRealms/documentation/docs/githubAccessTokens.md

 # Github Access Tokens
 Rider will require a Github Access Token to access repositories.
+It will provide you with a button to generate the token, and it will open the corresponding page in github.

-You can create a new token [here](https://github.com/settings/tokens).
+The defaults it chooses are good, you want to aim to change this every 90 days or so.

-Once you have created a token,
+You do not need to re-create the GPG token, unless that expired.